diku-dk/futhark-mem-sc22/README.md

 tables in ASCII.
 To use another version of Futhark, use `make FUTHARK=my-futhark all`.

-The tables are interleaved with the actual execution, so you might have to scroll up to find the different tables, but results are saved so you can also just run `make all` again.
-Alternatively, you can reproduce the experiment for each table individually by running e.g. `make table1` in the `benchmarks`
+Alternatively, you can reproduce the experiment for each table individually by running e.g. `make table1` in the `benchmarks` directory:
-directory:

 ```
 cd benchmarks
 make table1
 ```

+Benchmark results are cached, so running `make table1` a second time will be instantaneous.
+To cleanup cached results, use `make clean`.

 ### Running benchmarks in a container